multicloud-iac/hashidemo-tls-cert/README.md

-# terraform-tls-certificate
+# hashidemos-core-tls

-a quick terraform module to generate a private key and root certificate to use with the demostack
+Terraform module to generate a private key and root certificate to use with demos